i2bc/ORFmine/docs/orfmine_installation.md

 ### Using an Isolated Python Environment (Recommended)

-Setting up an isolated Python environment (python >= 3.9) prevents library version conflicts.
-Here’s how to create and use one with `virtualenv`:
+Setting up an isolated Python environment (python3.9 or python3.10) prevents library version conflicts.
+Here’s how to create and use one with `virtualenv`

 1. **Install virtualenv**: